SepsiLaszlo/cloud-shopping-list/README.md

 # cloud-shopping-list-stack

+# TODOS
+- User shopping list mgmt, users can archive and check prevoius lists
+- Add higlights to search
+- Make list sharable to other users or groups.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - hello_world - Code for the application's Lambda function.